-In his artwork, Greek-rooted artist Christo Daskaltsis from Berlin wants us to realize that what we „see“ with our visual senses is not the truth: he wants to draw attention to the fact that, fooled by our eyes and our brain’s association processes, we oftentimes judge too quickly by appearances.
+In his art, Greek artist Christo Daskaltsis from Berlin shows that what we „see“ with our visual senses is not the truth: fooled by our brain’s association processes, we mostly only capture illusions and hence judge too quickly by appearances.

-Once we realize the illusion, we also remain surprised about the complete absence of tridimensionality and the absolute flatness of the artworks.
+Once our brain realizes the illusion, we are surprised about the complete absence of tridimensionality and the absolute flatness of only a few millimeters of the artworks.

-With his art, Christo Daskaltsis’ aim is to drain our overstimulated perception and to recharge it with new insights about ourselves.
-His artworks, in fact, show the relation between object and observer not only in Platonic terms of distortion and illusion, but also in terms of identity.
-Because by experiencing them, we are forced to put ourselves into question in terms of cognition, imagination, rationality and emotions – briefly, with all our most intimate senses.
+With his art, Christo Daskaltsis plays with our overstimulated perception and challenges the relation between object and observer – not only in Platonic terms of distortion and illusion, but also in terms of identity.
+Because by experiencing his art, we are forced to put ourselves into question in terms of cognition, imagination, rationality and emotions – briefly, with all our most intimate senses.